 Hitting an enemy Hero with Ravage grants a charge of Ravage.
 Can only occur once every 10 seconds per Hero.

 Basic Attacks against enemy Heroes reduce the cooldown of Kerrigan's Basic Abilities by 0.6 seconds.

-Bladed Momentum significantly reduces the cooldowns of Kerrigan's abilities as she strikes enemy targets with her Basic Attacks.
-This is an incredibly good talent, as Kerrigan's primary strength lies in her ability to perform a devastating combo of Ravage, Primal Grasp, and Impaling Blades to deal massive amounts of damage to an isolated target.
-Once Kerrigan has exhausted her abilities she becomes significantly weaker, both in terms of damage output and utility.
-The more often she is able to use her Basic Abilities, the more effective Kerrigan will be in deleting enemy Heroes from the Battleground.
+Bladed Momentum significantly reduces the Cooldowns of Kerrigan's abilities as she strikes enemy targets with her Basic Attacks.
+This is a good talent, as Kerrigan's primary strength lies in her ability to perform a devastating combo of Ravage, Primal Grasp, and Impaling Blades to deal massive amounts of damage to an isolated target.
+Unfortunately, it competes with Boundless Fury, which will be the better choice in most games.
+Mostly for the disparity between Boundless Fury and the other talents of this tier, we do not recommend Bladed Momentum.

 - Cooldown: 90 seconds

 Deals 74 (+4% per level) damage per second to nearby enemies.
 Lasts for 7 seconds.